Blobscan/blobscan/README.md

 Docker images are automatically published and a docker-compose file is provided for convenience.

-Note that you also need to run your own [devnet-v6 node](https://github.com/Blobscan/4844-devnet) or connect to any of the existing ones.
+Note that you also need to run your own [devnet node](https://github.com/Blobscan/4844-devnet) or connect to any of the existing ones.
 You can use SSH tunnels like this:

 ```